Skip to main content

 Scroll speed

-Select an element, click the add-on (puzzle piece) icon from the top menu, and select “Scroll speed”.
+Select an element, click the add-on icon from the side menu, and select “Scroll speed”.
 Once added, the configuration menu will open automatically to allow you to adjust the settings.

-Note: To adjust the settings of an addon already applied to a component, you can click on the element and the relevant add-on icon will appear in the top menu.
+Note: To adjust the settings of an addon already applied to a component, you can click on the element and the relevant add-on icon will appear.
 Clicking this will open the configuration menu.
 Alternatively, you can see add-ons applied on the element within the left-hand Layers panel.

 Configuration modal: Scroll speed